theoutfield/sc_sncn_motorcontrol/module_biss/doc/index.rst

 3. Instantiate the ports for the BiSS.

-     BiSS needs an clock output port, a data input port and a clock block.
+     BiSS needs a clock output port, a data input port and a clock block.
 The ports structures are defined in ``position_feedback_service.h``.
      The clock block is taken for the SPI ports sturcture.
 Depending on the BiSS configuration the output clock port is taken from ``hall_enc_select_port`` or from a GPIO port and the data input port is taken from ``qei_hall_port`` ``1`` or ``2``.
      The functions take pointers for parameters, so you need to pass the addresses of the port structures.
-If qei_hall_ports are used the ``hall_enc_select_config`` parameter also needs to be set to configure them in differential mode.
+If ``qei_hall_ports`` are used the ``hall_enc_select_config`` parameter also needs to be set to configure the ports in differential mode.

 4. Fill up the BiSS configuration structure.